pallets/flask/docs/foreword.rst

 situation is greatly improving there are still some issues that make it hard for us to switch over to Python 3 just now.
-These problems are partially caused by changes in the language that went unreviewed for too long, partially also because we have not quite worked out how the lower level API should change for the unicode differences in Python3.
+These problems are partially caused by changes in the language that went unreviewed for too long, partially also because we have not quite worked out how the lower- level API should change to account for the Unicode differences in Python 3.

 Werkzeug and Flask will be ported to Python 3 as soon as a solution for the changes is found, and we will provide helpful tips how to upgrade